 This issue of divine origin comes up again when discussing the consistency between the gospel accounts.
 Blomberg says,

-My own conviction is, once you allow for the elements I’ve talked about earlier — of paraphrase, of abridgement, of explanatory additions, of omission — the gospels are extremely consistent with each other by ancient standards, which are the only standards by which It’s fair to judge them (45).
+My own conviction is, once you allow for the elements I’ve talked about earlier — of paraphrase, of abridgement, of explanatory additions, of omission — the gospels are extremely consistent with each other by ancient standards, which are the only standards by which it’s fair to judge them (45).

 The only standards?
 How about the standard of them coming from a supposedly omnipotent, omniscient source?
 Of course, apologists like to conjecture that if there was perfect consistency between the gospels, that would be suspect in itself.
 Perhaps, but there is such a level of inconsistency on basic issues (who saw the resurrected Jesus first, for example).